atdd-bdd/GherkinExecutorForJava/README.md

 ### A Larger Domain Example

-Here is domain related example.
-A Forecast is a Domain Term that has multiple attributes.
+Here is domain related example  to show how domain terms could be incorporated into a feature file.
+A` Forecast` is a Domain Term that has multiple attributes.
 The data type for each attribute is shown, along with a default value.

 ```
 Data Forecast